 In the experiments of the Australian scientist Landauer (1981) the examinee held a finger on the central button and after a signal should press one of 8 buttons located around it.
 The two intervals of time were measured: between submission of a signal and removal of a finger from the central button and between removal of a finger and pressing of the necessary button.
 In such arrangement the performance of the first part of the task does not require any search.
 It can be done automatically, reflectively.
 The second part of the task demands search.
-The distinct sexual dimorphism matching theoretically expected was found: women carried out the first part of the task, and the man-second stage faster.
+The distinct sexual dimorphism matching theoretically expected was found: women were faster in the first part of the task, and men-faster in the second stage.
 It becomes clear, why women can handle work on the conveyor more easily, while men cannot keep up, make more mistakes, cannot maintain rhythm for a long time and more often are exposed to psychological frustration.